ssime-git/Intro-DB/README.md

 Remember to replace `sampledb` and `samplecollection` with your actual database name and collection name.

 If you prefer a more interactive experience, you can also use MongoDB GUI clients like MongoDB Compass or Robo3T to connect to the MongoDB container and perform database operations.

-Let me know if you have any further questions!